SticsRPacks/SticsOnR/README.md

 The latest release version can be installed using:

 -   With `devtools`

 ``` r
 devtools::install_github("SticsRPacks/SticsOnR@*release")
 ```

 -   With `remotes`

 ``` r
 # install.packages("remotes")
 remotes::install_github("SticsRPacks/SticsOnR@*release")
 ```

-Normaly, all the package dependencies will be installed for CRAN packages.
+Normally, all the package dependencies will be installed for CRAN packages.

 #### SticsRFiles